Systems-Theory-in-Systems-Biology/EPI/README.md

 datapoint_dim1, datapoint_dim2, datapoint_dim3, ..., datapoint_dimN
 ```

-which corresponds to a matrix with the shape `nSamples x dataDim`.
+This corresponds to a matrix with the shape `nSamples x data_dim`.
+For more available options and parameters for the `inference` method, please refer to the [api documentation](https://systems-theory-in-systems-biology.github.io/EPI/epi.core.html#module-epi.core.inference).
+Note that the inference can be done with grid-based methods (dense grids, sparse grids) or sampling methods (mcmc).

-The parameter dataPath defaults to `Data/<ModelName>/<ModelName>Data.csv`.
-The other parameters `numRuns`, `numWalkers`, `numSteps`, `numProcesses` have fixed defaults.
-The results are written to three files:
+The results are stored in the following location:

-* `./Applications/<ModelName>/OverallParams.csv`
+* `./Applications/<ModelName>/.../OverallParams.csv`
-* `./Applications/<ModelName>/OverallSimResults.csv`
+* `./Applications/<ModelName>/.../OverallSimResults.csv`
-* `./Applications/<ModelName>/OverallDensityEvals.csv`
+* `./Applications/<ModelName>/.../OverallDensityEvals.csv`

-and contain the sampled parameters, the corresponding data points obtained from the model forward pass and the corresponding density evaluation.
+These files contain the sampled parameters, the corresponding data points obtained from the model forward pass, and the corresponding density evaluation.